 The U.S. state of California is one of the most well-known states in the entire United States.
 California is the third-largest state by size (after Texas and Alaska, the largest state), but it is the most populous state in the U.S. Because it is such a large state, one could plan a two-week-long road trip in just the state itself.
-California’s most popular state road trip is that of Highway 1, a 656 mile/1,056km road that runs almost entirely down the coast of California.
+California’s most popular state road trip along Highway 1 from San Francisco to Los Angeles, a 656 mile/1,056km road that runs almost entirely down the coast of California.
 Starting from the North end, Highway 1 starts in Mendocino County, and you will be able to stop in several major coastal cities/notable places as you go.

 San Francisco Bay Area